compscidr/goblog/README.md

 - Version string in template header from `git describe`
 - Meta, Title, etc which changes with posts for SEO
 - Post date editing so old posts can be imported
-- Wordpress import, Medium import tool (kind of manually)

 Todo:
 - draft posts
 - default hero images or something so posts don't look so bare
 - cron job to backup posts
 - user comments
-- install onboarding
-- mysql, postgres, other dbs
+- mysql [WiP], postgres, other dbs

 ## Other tools used:
 - Gin: https://github.com/gin-gonic/gin.
 Used for multiplexing / routing the